Visiting the Zoo

 - If you do not have access to a mask or face covering, for your convenience disposable masks are available at Guest Relations.
 Or reusable masks may be purchased at Riverbanks Gift Shop.

-- As the ordinance outlines, if you have a medical condition or are under the age of 10, you are required to wear a mask.
+- As the ordinance outlines, if you have a medical condition or are under the age of 10, you are not required to wear a mask.

 - Timed-ticket reservations also are required for all members and guests.
 Group sizes are limited to no more than 8.
 Staggered arrival times for entry are made available every half hour; however, some time slots may be booked to capacity on busier days and membership does not guarantee a reservation.
 Visits are not restricted once admitted to the park.
 Tickets will be emailed and can be printed at home or scanned from your phone.
 Anyone without an advance reservation will not be admitted.